 In 1911 a sporting version of the car was introduced and this model was given the name ‘London to Edinburgh’ after it had been driven in top gear between the two cities in an RAC observed run.
 This car was lighter and lower than standard, with a tapered bonnet and was capable of a maximum speed of 80 mph at a time when most cars were stretched to reach 40 mph and the National speed limit was 20mph!
 This car is still one of the most delightful of all Rolls-Royces to drive, with a lightness and precision of control that is unmatched by any other model.

-This sporting version evolved after the Alpine experience into the Alpine Eagle models of 1914, which then became known as Speed or even Alpine Eagle High Speed models in the early 1920s, fitted with lighter aluminium pistons.
+This sporting version, from late 1913, became known as Speed or even Alpine Eagle High Speed models in the early 1920s, fitted with lighter aluminium pistons.
 Gradually virtually all the improvements were incorporated into the standard chassis.
 Throughout its life the car was available with a variety of body styles from the very best coachbuilders, ranging from grand touring cars to magnificent limousines.
 As well as its other virtues, the chassis was very well proportioned and enabled extremely elegant coachwork to be fitted.